• Home

 Pinning down the precise date of recent assessments make it important to get a tax transcript from the IRS.
 That transcript will show the history on each year for which there are unpaid taxes.

 So there you have the three broad rules that govern the discharge of income taxes in bankruptcy.
 This is the law, so things aren’t always as simple as these rules promise.
-The rule do cover most of the tax and bankruptcy situations involving income taxes.
+The rules do cover most of the tax and bankruptcy situations involving income taxes.

 If old taxes are a problem, get an experienced bankruptcy attorney to assess whether bankruptcy will get you out from under tax debt.